jjvanzon/Circular-Language-Spec/spec/classes/classes.md

 ### Shape Both Dashed and Solid

-It may be an idea that if a symbol serves as another object’s class, but also would be referenced like an object, the symbol might get a double border to maybe indicate its dual role as both an object and a class.
+It may be an idea that if a symbol serves as another object’s class, but also might be referenced like an object, the symbol might get a double border to maybe indicate its dual role as both an object and a class.

 ![](images/Classes.017.png)